getodk/docs/collect-connect-google.rst

    When using Collect with a Google account, form submissions will be posted to a Google Sheet specified in the form.

    You have the option to specify a :guilabel:`Fallback submisison URL`.
-This is the URL of a Google sheet to which form submissions will be posted if the submitted form does not specify it own URL.
+This is the URL of a Google sheet to which form submissions will be posted if the submitted form does not specify its own URL.

    If your forms will specify a submission URL, you can leave this setting empty.
 Otherwise, enter the URL of a Google sheet you would like to use.